 The Inventory API is supported on all eBay marketplaces that have API support.
 However, with the initial release, the Inventory API does have the following restrictions:

-- Only Good 'Til Cancelled (GTC), fixed-priced listings are supported; no auction listings and no listing durations of varying days
+- Only fixed-priced listings are supported; no auction listings and or classified ads

 - Traditional 'ship-to-home', Click and Collect (supported in UK, Australia and Germany), and In-Store Pickup (US only) inventory supported